Chloe Hayman: Killer driver Keilan Roberts' sentence increased

 - Published

-A drink-drug driver jailed for causing a teenage girl's death has had his sentence increased by the Court of Appeal after found it "unduly lenient".
+A drink-drug driver jailed for causing a teenage girl's death has had his sentence increased after the Court of Appeal found it "unduly lenient".

 Keilan Roberts admitted four offences relating to 17-year-old Chloe Hayman's death.